Major Residential Alteration and Addition Permit Requirements

 Delay requirements for major alterations and additions

-• 35-Day Delay: Notifications to Recognized Organizations and neighbors must be sent 35 days prior to the date when the permit is issued.
-Notification can take place prior to permit application.
+• 35-Day Delay: Notifications to Recognized Organizations and neighbors must be sent 35 days before the date when the permit is issued.
+Notification can take place before permit application.
 In addition, you can have your plans reviewed and approved during that 35-day notification period.
-The permit will not be issued prior to the end of 35 days.
+The permit will not be issued before the end of 35 days.
 Work on the project cannot start until the permit is issued.

 • No delay extension: Unlike demolition permits, interested persons can’t appeal to have the delay time extended on a major alteration/addition.